 Callie M. Bell, J.D.

-Callie has over nine years of experience as a patent attorney and has been named a Top Rated Lawyer by Martindale-Hubbell® with an AV® Preeminent Peer Review Rating.
+Callie has over 20 years of experience as a patent attorney.
 Prior to forming Bell & Manning, LLC, Callie was a Senior Counsel with Foley & Lardner, LLP, where she worked for six and a half years.

 Education